awijaya09/udacity-android-project2/README.md

 ### Installing
 The project can run on virtual machine or on a real phone.
-Before running the project, make sure to input your moviedb API KEY to NetworkUtils File
+Before running the project, make sure to input your MovieDB API KEY and Youtube API Key to NetworkUtils File

 ### Frameworks Used
 1. Picasso - Async Image download
 1. ButterKnife - View Injection

-##Authors
+## Authors
 **Andree Wijaya**